Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have put together a 26-16 record in games they were favored on the moneyline (winning 61.9% of those games).
+- The Braves have been favored on the moneyline 43 total times this season.
+They've gone 26-17 in those games.

-- Atlanta has a 21-9 record (winning 70% of its games) when playing as moneyline favorites of -140 or shorter.
+- Atlanta has played in seven games as moneyline favorites with odds of -250 or shorter and won each time.

-- The Braves have a 58.3% chance to win this matchup based on the moneyline's implied probability.
+- Based on this game's moneyline, the Braves have an implied win probability of 71.4%.

-- Atlanta has had an over/under set by oddsmakers 51 times, and have combined with opponents to go over the total in 30 of those games (30-19-2).
+- Atlanta has played in 52 games with a set over/under, and have combined with its opponents to go over the total 30 times (30-20-2).

-- The Braves have had a run line set for only two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.